Other Career Opportunities

 218-day Teacher Scale

-Instructional Coaches are on an eleven month (218 day) teacher contract with a start date of July 19, 2018.
+Instructional Coaches are on an eleven-month (218-day) teacher contract with a start date of mid-July 2019.

 - A bachelor’s degree in education, in a K-8 core curriculum or 7-12 English or mathematics, with a valid teaching license issued by or recognized by the Commonwealth of Virginia.
 Highly qualified status is required.